Bhaskarr-k/front-end/javascript notes/Js data types.md

 #### string:
 - string is a colleciton of charecters.
+- strings are stored using paranthesis.
 - strings denoted with in single quotes or double quotes('' or "").
+- each element in the string occupies a position in the string.
+- the first element us at index 0.
 #### Numbers:
 - all javascript numbes are stored as deicmal numbers
 - numbers can be written with or with out decimals.